NomadHK/salt/README.md

    generated .config into the kernel source directory, and make menuconfig to customize it for your system.
 The host name of the installed system is configured into the kernel as "Geronimo"; you can change it thru CONFIG_DEFAULT_HOSTNAME.
-Take note of the microcode update instruction in lines 1163-1167.
+Take note of the microcode update instruction in lines 1163-1167 (my recommendation: skip it).

 4. Lines 551-557 create the init scripts.